 |1st||mi (I)||ni (we)|

 There is no distinction between singular and plural (and formal and informal) “you”.
-This makes the Esperanto system of pronouns much easier to master for an English speaker than those of other European languages.
 Although there is a singular informal pronoun “ci”, which is basically equivalent to English “thou”, you can safely ignore it unless you intend to write poetry or translate the Bible.

 The accusative case

-In English, when an action is done directly to someone or something, the pronoun is in the so-called accusative.
+In English, when someone or something is the direct object of an action, the pronoun is in the so-called accusative.
 For example:

 I like her (not “I like she”)